Creator-SN/Fabulous/README.md

 [中文文档(Chinese)](./doc/Chinese.md)

-### 🤔 Why we need IKFB?
+### 🤔 Why we need Fabulous?

-The **IKFB** aims to provide a complete article management and well-performanced notion user experience.
+The **Fabulous** aims to provide a complete article management and well-performanced notion user experience.
 We provide automatic retrieval of literature metadata, and our notebook supports rich text edition and even markdown typing (like typroa).

 ## 🎈 Platform